Follow Proper Ladder Angle Rule to Avoid Risks

 • Extend your arm straight out.

 It’s very simple!
-If you can touch the rung closest to your shoulder with the palm of your hand without bending, then the ladder is in the correct angle.
-You can keep adjusting the ladder until you have the right angle to work with.
+If you can touch the rung closest to your shoulder with the palm of your hand without bending, then the ladder is at the correct angle.

 Proper ladder usage

-Apart from measuring the ladder angle correctly, learning how to safely use a ladder is very crucial for safety, here are some proper ladder usage tips-
+Apart from measuring the ladder angle correctly, learning how to use a ladder safely is very crucial for safety; here are some proper ladder usage tips-

-• Always ensure all the feet are working correctly, and there are no cracks or chips on the feet.
+• Always ensure all the feet are working correctly and there are no cracks or chips on the feet.

 • Do not overreach, no matter how safe the ladder feels.
 Never stand on the last three rungs from the top to avoid toppling over.